AciddTV/FarmEVILle/README.md

 If there's something I've left out of here and you guys want some clarification, let me know and I'll update this Readme.

-Keep looking at this Readme, because if there's any new developments, probably how to connect assets to specific classes, which I will, I'll probably put it in here.
+Keep looking at this Readme as well as the crash course txt I made, because if there's any new developments, probably how to connect assets to specific classes, which I will, I'll probably put it in either of these 2.

 Good luck guys.